digital-land/digital-land/content/guidance/developer-contributions/index.md

 {{< tech-block >}}developer-agreement_YYYYMMDD.csv{{< /tech-block >}}

+Do not delete or overwrite old or superseded agreements.

-#### Columns
+#### Column headers:

 {{% col-guidance name="developer-agreement" %}}
-Create a unique alphanumeric identifier for the agreement.
+Create a unique identifier for the agreement.
 By ‘unique’ this means it should not be used for anything else in your organisation.
+(You could, for example, use the relevant planning application number appended with a suffix such as ‘-da’.)
 {{% /col-guidance %}}

 {{% col-guidance name="organisation" %}}
-Find your organisation in this list.
+Find your organisation in this list (in most cases this will be a local planning authority).
 All text must be in lower case, with no spaces.
 Norfolk’s local planning authority, for example, would be:

 {{< tech-block >}}local-authority:nfk{{< /tech-block >}}
 {{% /col-guidance %}}

+!
+Date fields refer to the recording of the data rather than when agreements come into effect or end – read our data principles on dates for more information.

 {{% col-guidance name="entry-date" %}}
 Enter the date the agreement was signed and sealed, in the format `yyyy-mm-dd`.
 For 1 February 2019, for example, you should enter `2019-02-01`
 {{% /col-guidance %}}

 {{% col-guidance name="start-date" %}}
-This will be the same as the entry-date unless the original agreement is superseded by a new version.
+This will be the same as the entry-date unless the original agreement is superseded by a new version (for example a deed of variation).
 If so, enter the date on which the new version was agreed, in the same format as the entry-date column.
 {{% /col-guidance %}}

 {{% col-guidance name="end-date" %}}